 There are a few nice features and filters and there are loads of great VST plug-ins to build up the usability a bit more.
 There’s no MIDI editing though, but it’s not a bad way to start your audio production learning off.

 Cakewalk has been around for around 30 years now in its various guises and has been a popular choice amongst bedroom producers for much of this time.
 It’s great software to look at and is has a great UI.
-It’s packed full of feature that should satisfy a whole raft of producer-types, with dozens of awesome plug-ins to help with your creativity.
+It’s packed full of features that should satisfy a whole raft of producer-types, with dozens of awesome plug-ins to help with your creativity.
 Mixing tracks is a breeze and it’s also easy to collaborate and share tracks.
 Mobile apps are also available to even make it easy to produce on-the-go.

 It needs some power though (64-bit Windows OS), but it’s still one of the best Windows DAWs available today.